ExtraBB/ExtraGraphics/README.md

 ExtraGraphics is an alternative graphics utility library for C# that provides more flexibility than the standard System.Drawing class.

 Project started at: 10th of June, 2014.
+Development halted in July 2014.
+Oops!